Chevrolet Trax: Engines

-The Trax is offered in different markets with different choices of drivetrains.
-In Latin America the Trax is only available with the 1.8 L gasoline engine.
-In Canada and the US, only the 1.4 L turbocharged gasoline engine is offered.
-In Mexico and Australia (from 2015) it is available both in 1.8 and 1.4 L turbocharged engines.
-European customers can choose between the 1.4 L turbo gasoline engine, a 1.6 L gasoline engine, and a 1.7 L Diesel engine.
+The Trax was offered in different markets with different choices of drivetrains.
+In Latin America, the Trax was only available with the 1.8L gasoline engine.
+In Canada and the U.S., only the 1.4L turbocharged gasoline engine was offered.
+In Mexico and Australia (from 2015), it was available both with 1.8 and 1.4L turbocharged engines.
+European customers could choose from a 1.4L turbo gasoline engine, a 1.6L gasoline engine, and a 1.7L diesel engine.

+Safety

 Discontinuation

 In China and South America, the first-generation Trax was discontinued and replaced by the Tracker in 2019.
-It is similar in size to the Trax, but built on a new platform (GEM) for emerging markets and not intended for North America.
+It was similar in size to the Trax, but built on a new platform (GEM) for emerging markets and not intended for North America.

 General Motors discontinued the first-generation Trax, as well as the related Buick Encore, following the 2022 model year in North America.

 Second generation (2023)

-The second-generation Trax was first unveiled in China in July 2022 as the Chevrolet Seeker.
-The North American second-generation Trax was revealed in October 2022 as a 2024 model, with sales to begin in the second quarter of 2023.
+The second-generation Trax debuted in China in July 2022 as the Chevrolet Seeker.

+The North American second-generation Trax was unveiled in October 2022, with sales beginning in the second quarter of 2023 as a 2024 model.
 It is larger than the previous model with a lower height.
 While being larger than the Trailblazer crossover, the Trax is priced below it.
 Chevrolet expects a $5,000 lower average transaction price compared to Trailblazer.

+Chevrolet considered to use another nameplate for the North American market to reflect changes in its size and exterior styling compared to the first-generation Trax, but the brand instead kept the Trax nameplate due to its wider recognition.

 In North America, the second-generation Trax is offered in five trim levels: LS, 1RS, LT, 2RS, and Activ.
-The RS grades have a different grille and body trim.
 The Activ gets accents with a titanium-chrome finish and a faux rear skid plate.
 All-wheel drive is no longer offered.
 All models are powered by a 1.2 L turbocharged, three-cylinder gasoline engine rated at 137 hp and 162 lbft.
-The U.S.-market Trax will continue to be built in South Korea.
+The U.S.-market Trax continues to be manufactured in South Korea.

+The second-generation Trax is available with front-wheel drive only, as Chevrolet offers the Trailblazer, which is available with an all-wheel-drive option.
+Another reason is because the new Trax was designed as a more versatile replacement for the Cruze sedan and hatchback.

+South Korean sales began in late March 2023 in RS, Activ, LT and LS trims.